lewisfogden/heavymodel/docs/heavydocs/docs/index.md

 DigitalActuary is the home page for `heavymodel`, a python based actuarial modelling library.

-My intention is to release the library as open source software, however as `heavymodel` is currently in closed beta, if you would like to test it or have any questions please contact me (Lewis Fogden) via:
+I have released `heavymodel` as open source software, for installation instructions and source code please see the [installation](installation) page.

+I can also be contacted via:

 - Twitter [@lewisfogden](https://twitter.com/lewisfogden)
 - LinkedIn [linkedin.com/in/lewisfogden](https://www.linkedin.com/in/lewisfogden/)

 As `heavymodel` is currently in development, this documentation is incomplete in places, subject to change, and may have the occasional typo.
+Experimentation is encouraged, however please bear in mind the license conditions when using.

 ## What is heavymodel?